Psychedelic integration therapy training – and the psychedelic therapist

-So to really trust the self-organising wisdom, puts psychedelic integration therapy in the in the client-centered, Rogerian psychotherapy-tradition.
-As a psychedelic integration therapist you relate to the aspect of the client that knows everything because that’s ultimately what we see.
+So to really trust the self-organizing wisdom, puts psychedelic integration therapy in the in the client-centered, Rogerian psychotherapy tradition.
+As a psychedelic integration therapist you relate to the aspect of the client that knows everything because that's ultimately what we see.
 All the answers are there.
 You just need to get out of your head, step aside and let more bottom up processes come to play.

-Psychedelic integration therapy is not about feeing better
+Psychedelic integration therapy is not about feeling better

 Intensify what is already happening